XenoMath/EP2e-Resources/src/01-gear/01-ware/lists/alphabetical.md

 | Vacuum Sealing                    |     B     |    Min/1              | Can survive exposure to vacuum.                                                                           |               |
 | Weapon Mount                      |    CH     |    Min/R/1            | Hardpoint holds one static/swiveling/articulated weapon.
 Concealable.                                     |               |
 | Wings                             |    BCH    |    Mod/2              | Enable flight if small or in low gravities.
 Movement Rate Winged 8/32 (medium) or 8/40 (small).           |   Mobility    |

-**Bioweave:** The morph’s dermal layers are laced with spidersilk fibers, providing protection without changing the appearance, texture, or sensitivity of the skin.

-**Dermal Armor:** The morph is equipped with a dense layer of ballistic fibers and flexible subdermal plates.
-This does not reduce mobility, but it does make the skin smoother and less flexible (except at the joints), and the plated areas are visibly raised.
-The morph’s touch-based perception suffers a −20 modifier.

-**Heavy Combat Armor:** These bulky and noticeable armor plates protect against heavy weaponry for serious combat operations.
-The shell’s mobility systems and power output are also modified to handle the extra mass.

-**Industrial Armor:** This armor is designed to protect shells from collisions, extreme weather, industrial accidents, and similar wear-and-tear.

-**Light Combat Armor:** This light plating is common for shells used in security and policing duties.

-**Scale/Carapace:** As dermal armor, but combined with hard but flexible external chitinous scales and/or plates, modeled on arthropod exoskeletons.
-This armor is obvious and the skin has the appearance of a crocodile, insect, pangolin, snake, or similarly armored creature.